Marie Curie's notebooks are still radioactive.

 New York City has been called many things—“The Great American Melting Pot,” “Gotham,” “The City that Never Sleeps”—but its most famous nickname, without a doubt, is “The Big Apple.”
 But where did this

-Here's a new word ladder for today's mentalfloss.com Brain Game Wednesday Wordplay challenge.
+Here's a brand new Monday Math Square for today's mentalfloss.com Brain Game challenge - #150 in the long-running series.

 The Best Literary Quotes Ever Tattooed.
 They must really have a deep meaning, at least for the one person who decided to keep each one forever.

 Spooky but mesmerizing: a real-time map of of births and deaths in the United States (click on the image to get to the map itself).